cDenton1/cDenton1.github.io/_posts/2026-02-26-MangoBleed.md

 > What is the CVE ID designated to the MongoDB vulnerability explained in the scenario?

 In the scenario given to us above, it mentions a vulnerability referred to as MongoBleed.
-Doing a quick internet search for the vulnerability gives us a ton of results, including from the MongoDB blog.
+Doing a quick internet search for the vulnerability gives us a ton of results, including from the official MongoDB blog.

 The post is a security update regarding this specific vulnerability, it lists the CVE as well as links to the CVE record, which provides even more info.